SakibulMowla/work-in-progress/Bookmarks/The Clean Coder.md

 - Wasa is very much like a two-man kata.
 - One programmer writes a unit test, and then the other must make it pass.
 Then they reverse roles.
 - BROADENING YOUR EXPERIENCE
-i.
-Open Source
+  1. Open Source
-ii. if you are a Java programmer, contribute to a Rails project.
+  2. if you are a Java programmer, contribute to a Rails project.
 If you write a lot of C++ for your employer, find a Python project and contribute to it.

 ### Acceptance Testing
 -